 This group of recently graduated health information professionals collaborates with AHIMA leadership, members, and staff to create new resources and opportunities for students and new graduates.
 Committee members represent different career paths and journeys in health information management (HIM), and share their experiences to help others navigate the current landscape: transitioning from students into HIM professionals in a complex health information workforce, taking advantage of the career-planning resources, leadership opportunities, and professional development that AHIMA provides.

-Applications for the 2019 term are now open.
-Applications will close September 30, 2018.
-Apply Now!
+Applications for this Committee will open in the Fall.
 Please contact the New Graduate Leadership Committee at email@example.com

-Mr. Norden is a 2017 graduate from the health information administration program at Dakota State University in Madison, SD.
-A Cedar Rapids, Iowa, native, he now lives in Sioux Falls, SD, where he serves as a charge description master analyst for the Avera Health system.
-He discovered his passion for health information management while working in digital communications/marketing for the Evangelical Lutheran Good Samaritan Society and after a career in journalism spanning over 15 years.
-Mr. Norden is currently a volunteer newsletter editor for SDHIMA and a 2015 recipient of the Linda Kloss Honorary Endowed Scholarship.
-Interested in all things HIM, he is grateful for the support of family and friends during his career transition and wants to serve as a resource for aspiring HIM professionals to find resources available to them, offer encouragement to them, and realize the opportunity and potential before them.
+Todd Norden is a 2017 graduate from the health information administration program at Dakota State University in Madison, SD.
+A Cedar Rapids, IA, native, he now lives in Mesa, AZ, where he serves as a chargemaster coordinator for Phoenix Children's Hospital.
+He discovered his passion for health information management (HIM) while working in digital communications/marketing for the Evangelical Lutheran Good Samaritan Society, after a journalism career spanning over 15 years.
+Mr. Norden is a 2015 recipient of the Linda Kloss Honorary Endowed Scholarship.
+Interested in all things HIM, he is grateful for the support of family and friends during his career transition and strives to encourage aspiring HIM professionals to realize the opportunity and potential before them.